appsmithorg/appsmith/contributions/docs/TestAutomation.md

 1. Cypress tests are located in the `app/client/cypress` directory.

-1. All the test spec _must_ be in the integration directory only i.e `app/client/cypress/integration`
+1. All the test spec _must_ be in the e2e directory only i.e `app/client/cypress/e2e`

-1. You can create directories under `app/client/cypress` but make sure you place the spec within the `app/client/cypress/integration` directory.
+1. You can create directories under `app/client/cypress` but make sure you place the spec within the `app/client/cypress/e2e` directory.

 1. Directory name under `app/client/cypress/e2e` suggests the specific area the test belongs to.
 Example: All our [Regression tests](<https://en.wikipedia.org/wiki/Smoke_testing_(software)>) are in `app/client/cypress/e2e/Regression`

 1. For default settings, check the `app/client/cypress.config.ts` file.

-1. You can create a local file `app/client/cypress.env.json` to populate `USERNAME` and `PASSWORD` env variables or use one of the methods [from their docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).
+1. You can create a local file `app/client/cypress.config.ts` to populate `USERNAME` and `PASSWORD` env variables or use one of the methods [from their docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).

    ```json
    {